What is TIC Nursery School's philosophy?

 Yes!
 We welcome Nursery School families into the synagogue by offering any non-member family who joins Temple Israel Center 50% off of total dues in their first year of membership.
 This discount applies regardless of which dues category the family falls into.
-For more information, please contact Nursery School Director Patty Goldstick, Interim Executive Director Sandy Silverstein, or complete an online inquiry form.
+For more information, please contact Nursery School Director Patty Goldstick, Executive Director Marty Greenberg, or complete an online inquiry form.

 FAQ on Stay & Play